-By default, the initial value of an identity column is 1, and the amount of the increment is 1.
-You can specify non-default values for both the initial value and the interval amount when you define the column with the key words START WITH and INCREMENT BY.
+By default, the initial value of an identity column is 1, the amount of the increment is 1, and does not cycle.
+You can specify non-default values for the initial value, the interval amount and the cycle option when you define the column with the key words START WITH, INCREMENT BY and CYCLE.
 And if you specify a negative number for the increment value, Derbydecrements the value with each insert.
 If this value is positive, Derby increments the value with each insert.
 A value of 0 raises a statement exception.